Protein-bound paclitaxel: Society and culture

 Abraxane is registered on the Australian Register of Therapeutic Goods for the treatment of metastatic carcinoma of the breast after failure of anthracycline therapy.
 Abraxane is also included on the Schedule of the Australian Pharmaceutical Benefits Scheme although the manufacturer was unable to convince the independent Pharmaceutical Benefits Advisory Committee that the drug warranted a higher price than existing comparator drugs.
 Protein-bound paclitaxel was developed by VivoRx which became Abraxis BioScience as the first in its class of drugs to use the nanoparticle albumin bound (nab) technology platform.

 In 2010, Abraxis was acquired by Celgene, which now markets Abraxane.
 Total revenue from the sales of Abraxane for 2009 were $314.5 million.
 In 2013, Abraxane was FDA approved for the treatment of pancreatic cancer.
 In 2014, Abraxane's sales were $848 million, 31 percent year-over-year increase.
+In 2019 Bristol Meyers Squibb acquired Celgene for $74 billion dollars, and thus acquired Abraxis Bioscience and the rights to manufacture and market Abraxane.

-The British National Institute for Health and Care Excellence (NICE) announced in 2015, that it would not support the routine use of protein-bound paclitaxel in advanced pancreatic cancer on the NHS.
+The UK's National Institute for Health and Care Excellence (NICE) announced in 2015, that it would not support the routine use of protein-bound paclitaxel in advanced pancreatic cancer on the NHS.
+However, this decision was changed in September 2017.
+It has continued to be reimbursed in England since then, despite questionable real world effectiveness.